bjartwolf/rx-streams/README.md

 ## Timing

 Rx works with single events and respects their timing, with schedulers etc. Node.js streams buffers events withtout really respecting time, as they are mainly designed to handle I/O streams, where timing of a chunk really does not matter.

+### Another idea

+See how many Rx.js things I can port over to streams modules.
+Some has been done already, but make more like map, filter, zip etc. Those that involve time (combinelatest) are probably not so easy to do...
+Or might not make sense.
+But some will make some sense.. maybe.